-Manning Clark Collection
+Manning Clark collection

 About the collection

 The collection began as a donation of books from the NSW Teachers’ Federation Library in the late 1970s.
 In the 1980s a public ‘adopt a book’ drive was held to raise funds for the restoration of items.
-The book drive is was supported and launched by Professor Charles Manning Hope Clark AC when he opened the refurbished Library (now A Block) in 1987.
+The book drive was supported and launched by Professor Charles Manning Hope Clark AC when he opened the refurbished Library (now A Block) in 1987.
 A purpose-built space was constructed for the special collection and in 1991 the Manning Clark Collection was established.
 The University received permission from Dymphna Clark, Manning Clark’s widow, to name the collection in his name.
 Manning Clark also presented an award-winning radio series, Manning Clark’s Australia, produced by a unit of the former Learning and Information Centre, which included the Library.

 Items in the collection focus on the history of European settlement and colonisation of Australia.